awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 ### DNS type<a name="traffic-policies-creating-values-dns-type"></a>

 Choose the DNS type that you want Amazon Route 53 to assign to all of the records when you create a policy record by using this traffic policy version\.
-For a list of supported types, see [Supported DNS Record Types](ResourceRecordTypes.md)\.
+For a list of supported types, see [Supported DNS record types](ResourceRecordTypes.md)\.

 **Important**
 If you're creating a new version of an existing traffic policy, you can change the DNS type\.
 However, you can't edit a policy record and choose a traffic policy version that has a DNS type that is different from the traffic policy version that you used to create the policy record\.
 For example, if you created a policy record by using a traffic policy version that has a **DNS type** of A, you can't edit the policy record and choose a traffic policy version that has any other value for **DNS type**\.